derekburgess/jaws/README.md

 # JAWS
 ![hehe](/assets/ohey.jpeg)

-JAWS is a network analysis toolset that works with both CPU and GPU (CUDA), CSV, and Graph Databases (Neo4j) to provide: A shell pipeline for gathering network packets on a given `interface` and understanding various shapes of the network including scatter plots, DBSCAN outlier, subgraph analysis, and directed network graphs.
+JAWS is a network analysis toolset that works with both CPU and GPU (CUDA), using Graph Databases (Neo4j currently) to provide: A shell pipeline for gathering network packets on a given `interface` and understanding various shapes of the network including scatter plots, DBSCAN outlier, subgraph analysis, and directed network graphs.
 I went with the "Jaws Theme" because I like Jaws the movie, which to me, like Moby Dick, is about finding anomalies.

 ## Setup